AureliaBett/airbnb-clone-project/README.md

 comment (Text feedback)

 Notes: A review is linked to a Booking (ensures only verified guests review).
 A user (guest) writes the review, but it’s tied to both the property and the host indirectly.
+## Feature Breakdown
+### User Management
+The platform allows users to register, log in, and manage their profiles.
+Users can act as hosts (listing properties) or guests (booking stays), enabling flexibility in platform participation.

+### Property Management
+Hosts can list their properties with details such as title, location, price per night, and availability.
+This feature ensures that properties are discoverable and provides potential guests with enough information to make booking decisions.

+### Booking System
+Guests can book available properties by selecting check-in and check-out dates.
+The booking system prevents overlapping reservations and keeps track of booking status (pending, confirmed, canceled, completed).

+### Reviews and Ratings
+Guests can leave reviews and star ratings for properties they have booked.
+This fosters trust in the platform by helping future guests make informed decisions and encouraging hosts to maintain high standards.

+### Payment Processing
+Payments are linked to bookings, ensuring secure transactions between guests and hosts.
+This feature manages payment statuses (pending, paid, refunded, failed) and ensures that bookings are only confirmed upon successful payment.